wozhea/notes/README.md

 # notes
-just for take notes and read
+just take some notes for myself in the study process